2.1 Backward-facing step

 2.1.4 Boundary and initial conditions

 Once the mesh generation is complete, the user can look at the configuration of the initial fields for this case.
 The case starts at time eqn s, so the initial field data is stored in a 0 sub-directory of the cavity directory.
-The 0 sub-directory contains several files including p and U, which represent the pressure (eqn) and velocity (eqn) fields, respectfully.
+The 0 sub-directory contains several files including p and U, which represent the pressure (eqn) and velocity (eqn) fields, respectively.
 Within these files the initial values and boundary conditions must be set.
 Let us examine the p file below.

 16dimensions [0 2 -2 0 0 0 0];